How do Vietnamese farmers live and work?

 • In Hoi An (Central Vietnam), you can join a half-day tour in Tra Que vegetable village to learn how to grow rice.

-• In Mekong Delta (South Vietnam), you can learn how to catch fish in the mud.
+• In the Mekong Delta (South Vietnam), you can learn how to catch fish in the mud.

-• In Hanoi (North Vietnam), an eco-tour helps you learn how to grow and water vegetables…
+• An eco-tour in Hanoi (North Vietnam) helps you learn how to grow and water vegetables.

 farmer works in vegetable farm